 Alfonso XI was born in the 14th century in Salamanca and gave the University new powers.
 In this period there were a number of conflicts which lasted more than a century among the members of the Salmantine nobility, which was divided in two groups (St. Tomé and St. Benito).
-The first fights took place between Sir Álvaro de Luna and the Aragón Infantes, later even between those who were in favour of Juana la

-Beltraneja and those who were for Isabel, until Ferdinand the Catholic inclined the public opinion for Isabel, defeating Juana's supporters.
+The first fights took place between Sir Álvaro de Luna and the Aragón Infantes, later even between those who were in favour of Juana la Beltraneja and those who were for Isabel, until Ferdinand the Catholic inclined the public opinion for Isabel, defeating Juana's supporters.

-In Salamanca, the basis for the discovery of America were set.
-In the St. Esteban monastery the Dominican fathers achieved support for Christopher Columbus' undertaking.
+In Salamanca, the basis for the discovery of America were set, achieving support for Christopher Columbus' undertaking.